virgili0/Virgilio/content/purgatorio/fundamentals/the-data-science-process.md

 - Require feature engineering
 - They are "simple" in the sense that they are easy to interpret and debug

-Deep Learning models (software artifacts called neural networks) are techniques that have been exploding in recent years, providing excellent performance on problems previously impossible to solve, in general:
+Deep Learning models (software programs called neural networks) are techniques that have been exploding in recent years, providing excellent performance on problems previously impossible to solve, in general:
 - They require empirical and practical knowledge about training neural networks
 - Do not necessarily require feature engineering (but may benefit from it)
 - They are "complex" in the sense that they are difficult to interpret and debug.